sideshowcoder/canned/README.md

     /comments/any.get.json      | GET /comments/:id
     /comments/_search.get.json  | GET /comments/search
     /comments/_search.get.json  | GET /comments/search?iam=soignored

+Same support is available for PUT, POST, etc.

+    /index.post.json            | POST serves /... + CORS Headers
+    /index.put.json             | PUT serves /... + CORS Headers

+If CORS support is enabled additionally options will be available as a http verb and all requests will serve the CORS Headers as well

-    /something                  | OPTIONS serve all the options needed for CORS
+    /                           | OPTIONS serve all the options needed for CORS /index.get.json             | GET serves /... + CORS Headers

 How about some docs inside for the responses?
 ---------------------------------------------